Phenomenology of a Kinetic Higgs Portal: Summary and conclusions

 \subsubsection{Acknowledgements}

 We thank Victor Maura Breick, Max Detering, Suraj Prakash and Tevong You for helpful discussions on matters related to this work.
+CE is particularly indebted to Max Detering for discovering a numerical error in parts of the results presented in an earlier version of this work.
+We thank Christoph Borschensky for helpful discussions and for providing a {\tt BSMPT} model implementation for the real scalar singlet extension on which our model implementation is based.
+We also thank the journal referee for their comments and suggestions which helped improve this work.
 A. and M.M. acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 - TRR 257.
 The work of L.B. is supported by the Swiss National Science Foundation (SNSF).
 C.E. is supported by the STFC under grant ST/X000605/1, and by the Leverhulme Trust under Research Fellowship RF-2024-300$\backslash$9.
 C.E. is further supported by the Institute for Particle Physics Phenomenology Associateship Scheme.